NPS Headlines Seminar Designed to Strengthen Connection Between SOF, Silicon Valley

-Officials from the Naval Postgraduate School (NPS) participated in a two-day virtual seminar focused on strengthening partnerships between U.S. Special Operations Forces (SOF) and the Silicon Valley, Aug.
-12-13.
-Hosted by the Global SOF Foundation, the event connected current and future national security leaders with the founders, executives, investors, and academics focused on developing cutting edge dual use technologies.
-(Screen capture courtesy the Global SOF Foundation)
+Naval Postgraduate School (NPS) President retired Vice Adm.
+Ann E. Rondeau gave the closing remarks to a two-day virtual seminar focused on strengthening partnerships between U.S. Special Operations Forces (SOF) and the Silicon Valley.
+Hosted by the Global SOF Foundation (GSF), the event connected national security leaders, some of whom are currently students at the university, with the founders, executives, investors and academics focused on developing cutting-edge, dual-use technologies in Silicon Valley.

+Looking back to the days of the Great White Fleet and the birth of advanced naval education, Rondeau recalled periods of innovation sprint, from the days of the Cold War to modern adversaries.

+“Great Power Competition is a century later after the Great White Fleet … From the first steam ships of the Navy to now, it is cognitive agility and adaptation that will keep us ahead of our foes,” Rondeau said.
+“With co-investing, co-development and co-deployment, we can get to the physics of time and spend smartly, pace well, and stay ahead for what is yet to come.”

 |Date Taken: